Colorado Drug Rehab Menu

 If a person is in severe pain and marijuana is the best of all drugs to help him confront his condition and better himself, than we are all in favor of its use, but if this marijuana bill and the marketing that will follow begins to make homo sapiens a little more susseptible to the idea that "man" needs a drug, for whatever reasons, like stress from work or to chill out, then Colorado Drug Rehab will stand by the belief that man has all he needs to handle life and adding any drug or other contaminant will only lead to man having less of his abilities.

-PLEASE USE OUR FORM AND LET US HEAR YOUR IDEAS REGARDING MARIJUANA AND HOW IT WILL EFFECT COLORADO.
+PLEASE USE OUR FORM AND LET US HEAR YOUR IDEAS REGARDING MARIJUANA BEING LEGAL AND HOW IT IS AFFECTING YOU AND THOSE CLOSE TO YOU.

 marijunan